val-town/val-town-docs/src/content/docs/rest-api/express.md

 read and write to author’s public and private vals, read their secrets, and send them emails via **`console.email`**.

+:::note[Not all express methods are included]

-:::note ❕ For security reasons, the versions of the express Request and Response objects exposed to vals don’t expose all methods.
+For security reasons, the versions of the express Request and Response objects exposed to vals don’t expose all methods.
 Requests have the
 methods: `method` `query` `body` `baseUrl` `params` `secure` `subdomains` `fresh` `protocol` `path` `originalUrl` `acceptsCharsets` `acceptsEncodings`